jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 - Trained for 15 epochs

 ### VGG16 Transfer Learning Model
-The transfer learning approach follows the methodology taught in class:
-- Uses VGG16 pretrained on ImageNet as the base model
+- We're using VGG16 (pretrained on ImageNet) as our foundation
-- Removes the top classification layers (include_top=False)
+- We've removed the top classification layers (include_top=False)
-- Freezes all convolutional layers to preserve learned features
+- **We're fine-tuning the last 4 convolutional layers**
-- Applies global average pooling to reduce dimensionality
+- We're applying global average pooling to simplify feature maps
-- Adds a custom classifier on top with:
+- The classifier contains:
-  - A single dense layer with 128 units (following class example)
+  - Two dense layers (256→128 units)
-  - BatchNormalization for improved training stability
+  - BatchNormalization to stabilize training
-  - Dropout (0.5) for regularization
+  - Dropout (0.5) to prevent overfitting
-  - Softmax output layer for classification
+  - Standard softmax output for classification
-- Uses Adam optimizer with lower learning rate (0.0001)
+- We use SGD with momentum (0.9) and a lower learning rate (0.0005)
-- Trained for 5 epochs to prevent overfitting
+- We are training for 15 epochs to let fine-tuning work its magic

+#### Why We're Selectively Freezing Layers

+The idea of only making 4 layers trainable is for the below reasons:

+The first layers in VGG16 are already great at finding edges, textures, and basic shapes - these work for almost any image task, including Lego bricks according to a bit of research on Google.
+The deeper layers are seemingly more specialized for ImageNet objects (dogs, cats, cars), which aren't very "Lego-like."

+With this, we steer to model to:
+- **Stop overfitting in its tracks**: Our Lego dataset isn't huge, so training all the layers is probably slighly unreasonable.

+- **Save time and resources**: Training fewer parameters means faster iterations and less computing power needed.

+- **Get the best of both worlds**: We keep all the powerful feature detection VGG16 learned from millions of ImageNet images while adapting it to our specific Lego task.

+- **Gradient stability**: Prevents "catastrophic forgetting" of useful features and helps avoid vanishing/exploding gradients through the deep network.

+Our configuration provides flexibility through the `trainable_layers` parameter, which can be adjusted based on dataset size and similarity to ImageNet classes.

 ### Evaluation Methodology
-- Models are evaluated using a two-way data split (training and validation)
+- Models are evaluated using a proper three-way split:
-- **Limitation**: The implementation reuses the validation set as the test set rather than using a true three-way separation, which may lead to slightly optimistic performance estimates
+  - 80% training data for model training
+  - 10% validation data for hyperparameter tuning and early stopping
+  - 10% test data for final performance evaluation only
+- This prevents data leakage between validation and test sets, giving a more realistic estimate of model performance
 - Performance metrics include accuracy, precision, recall, and F1-score
 - Learning curves show training and validation accuracy/loss over epochs
 - Comparative analysis examines whether transfer learning improves performance